 The course is designed to be finished in six months.
-At the end of the course, after successful completion of all five modules, you will receive a certificate of completion from the William and Ida Friday Center at the University of North Carolina at Chapel Hill.
-This course provides 5 CEUS or 50 contact hours, which are approved and provided through the Friday Center at UNC-Chapel Hill as advised by the Commission on Colleges of the Southern Association of Colleges and Schools accreditation standards.
+At the end of the course, after successful completion of all five modules, you will receive a certificate of completion from Digital and Lifelong Learning* at UNC-Chapel Hill.
+This course provides 5 CEUS or 50 contact hours, which are approved and provided through Digital and Lifelong Learning at UNC-Chapel Hill as advised by the Commission on Colleges of the Southern Association of Colleges and Schools accreditation standards.

 The course modules include:

-- Module One: Contemporary Nursing in the Primary Care Setting
+- Module 1: Contemporary Nursing in the Primary Care Setting

-- Module Two: Primary Care Funding, Systems and Principles of Quality and Safety
+- Module 2: Primary Care Funding, Systems and Principles of Quality and Safety

-- Module Three: Role of the RN in the Primary Care Setting
+- Module 3: Role of the RN in the Primary Care Setting

-- Module Four: The RN management of common chronic and acute complaints in the primary care setting
+- Module 4: The RN management of common chronic and acute complaints in the primary care setting

-- Module Five: Policies, Procedures, and Protocols in Primary Care
+- Module 5: Policies, Procedures, and Protocols in Primary Care